Hilary Duff & Matthew Koma Ooze Affection On Instagram

 Just a few hours ago, none other then Mandy Moore joined those filling the comments with heart emojis.

-“Nice smile,” “beautiful couple,” and “true love” were some of the many complements penned in the comments.
+“Nice smile,” “beautiful couple,” and “true love” were some of the many compliments penned in the comments.

 “You guys are just way to cute and also way to fashionable #couplegoals,” one follower exclaimed.